ChaoticBrave/VagrantStoryRandomizer/README.md

 ## Updates
 * More stats are included in the "Keep Item Stats" option; chiefly the equipment material and weapon target sphere.
 * An option has also been added where a randomized item will use that item's name and model.
 For example, a randomized Arbalest will use that name, item category, and the appropriate model.
 * The "Revert to Vanilla" option should actually work properly now.
+The files in the MAPS folder will all use the original content and not just the BIN file.
 * I now have a Ko-fi.
 A link has been given in the contact section.
 This is purely optional and will not dictate the project going forward.
 It's a tipping jar and nothing further.

 ## To Do